Late 19th century

 Ex collection Seymour Lazar, Palm Springs, USA

-The head finial on a ñgomi harp was a reminder that the melody played upon the strings was the “voice” that permitted contact with another world, that of the spirits and the deceased.
+The head finial on a ñgomi harp was a reminder that the melody played on the instrument's strings was the « voice » facilitating contact with the world of the spirits and the deceased.